Ehrhart quasi-polynomials of almost integral polytopes: Discussions and further problems

-then the Ehrhart quasi-polynomial $L_{P_{G_2}}(t)$ has the minimal period $\rho=6$ and satisfies $\GCD$-property. \end{itemize} \end{example} As we saw in Example \ref{ex:01}, not all rational polytopes have $\GCD$-property.
-It is rather rare.
-It seems natural to pose the following.
+The Ehrhart quasi-polynomial $L_{P_{G_2}}(t)$ has the minimal period $\rho=6$ and satisfies the $\GCD$-property. \end{itemize} \end{example} As we observed in Example \ref{ex:01}, not all rational polytopes possess the $\GCD$-property.
+It appears to be a relatively rare phenomenon.
+This naturally leads to the following question.

-\begin{problem} Which rational polytope (even simplex) $P$ has Ehrhart quasi-polynomial with $\GCD$-property (or symmetric quasi-polynomial)? \end{problem}
+\begin{problem} Which rational polytopes exhibit Ehrhart quasi-polynomials with the $\GCD$-property (or symmetric quasi-polynomial)? \end{problem}

+The notion of the $\GCD$-property for quasi-polynomials was first formulated in the theory of hyperplane arrangements.
+Let us recall briefly.